 Last, we have the deluxe properties.
 You can be assured that Disney does deluxe like no other.
 The higher price tag is worth it for these properties as they are often the closest to the parks and offer some of the best rooms.
 If you have an animal lover, consider the Animal Kingdom Lodge.
 You can get a safari-view room here and wake up to giraffes outside your window every morning!
 The Polynesian Village Resort and BoardWalk Resort are two other options with exceptional theming and close proximity to the parks.
 No matter which hotel you choose to stay at, you’ll be glad you stayed on property when you visit Disney World with toddlers and babies.

-This may seem like a controversial decision, especially if you frequent Disneyland.
+This may seem like a controversial decision, especially if you frequent the Disneyland Resort in Anaheim.
 Since the four parks of Disney World are so far away from each other, park hopping can take anywhere from 20-40 minutes on average.
 While that can be easy for adults, it can be irritating for your little ones (and you).
-It may seem like a good idea until you have to pack your stroller onto the bus each time or your toddler is melting down.
+It may seem like a good idea until you have to pack your stroller onto the bus each time or your toddler is melting down because they have to leave a Park.
 So, while we’d usually recommend a Park Hopper ticket for families with older children, it’s better to choose the Base ticket option when you visit Disney World with toddlers and babies.
 It just keeps things a little simpler and focused.
 Trust us, your babies and toddlers will be stimulated enough with one park per day!

 You might be thinking that getting your toddler and baby ready as early as possible sounds crazy, but hear me out.
 Mornings are one of the coolest parts of the day and typically not as busy as the afternoon.
 Plus, your kids will probably act the best in those hours of 8 am – 11 am.
 Why?
 Because the afternoon heat, nap time and lunch time hungers are still far off.
 And, if you spend all of the morning in the park, you won’t feel like you’ve barely done anything when you go back to the hotel for a nap.